JiashengYu618/Interactive-Visualization-/README.md

-## Interactive Visualization graphs for students' grades
+## Interactive Visualization graphs for students' tests

-Finally, build an interactive visualization using the data sets quiz-categories.csv and midterm-results.csv.
+Finally, I build an interactive visualization using the data sets quiz-categories.csv and midterm-results.csv.
 These data represent midterm results from an open book test.
 Deploy your dashboard to the Shiny Apps hosting service.

 The categories represent the skills required to answer each question: